tnsholding/docs.meetingroommap.net/content/en/Tasks/Usage/index.md

 ## Usage information

-Log information is normally recorded with a major category and detailed action within that category, i.e. "CustomLocation.FindByName" (major category 'Custom locations' and detailed action 'find a custom location by name').
+Log information is recorded with a major category and detailed action within that category, i.e. "CustomLocation.FindByName" (major category 'Custom locations' and detailed action 'find a custom location by name').

 Below is a description of the different actions recorded.

 #### Custom locations log entries

 | Log entry                          | Description                                                                  | Count as search |
 |------------------------------------|------------------------------------------------------------------------------|-----------------|
 | CustomLocation.AttachToImage       | Map a custom location to a specific image/floorplan                          | No              |